gigiigig/blog/tlp-step-by-step/introduction.md

 read the articles, feel free to jump directly to the ones you feel useful for you.

+## Credits

+A special thanks goes to Alois Cochard [\@aloiscochard](https://twitter.com/aloiscochard) for teaching me this stuff and reviewing this series.

 ## Help Me, this is still a WIP!

 This is not finished, I have in mind still a few posts that I hope